 Jesus did not take divorce lightly and neither should we.
 Many people consider this the one big sin for which there is no forgiveness.

 Let’s dig a little deeper.

 What Did Jesus Really Say about Divorce?

 “It was said, ‘Whoever sends his wife away, let him give her a certificate of divorce’; but I say to you that everyone who divorces his wife, except for the reason of unchastity, makes her commit adultery; and whoever marries a divorced woman commits adultery. ” – Matthew 5:31-32 NASB

 Divorce – The “Big” Sin?

 These Bible verses from Matthew deal with divorce.
-How do people view it?
+But, how do people view it today?

 There seems to be a difference (in peoples minds) between “big” sins and “little” sins.

 A little sin is like that white lie you told to your hairdresser when you didn’t want to keep an appointment or a little omission on your income tax return.

 Those sins may seem small but are still sin in God’s eyes.
 One of the “big sins” is divorce which is the topic today.